SAP-samples/cap-sflight/README.md

 ```shell
 mbt build
 ```
-The build results will the stored in directory `mta_archives`.
+The build results will be stored in directory `mta_archives`.

 ### Deploy
 1. Log in to the target space